WFU-HPC/deac-docs/source/cluster-faq.rst

 	* Users can login with the password they use to access their WFU email or an SSH Key.
 	* There are no standalone passwords to access the DEAC Cluster.

-* What kind of hardware is in the cluster?
+* What kind of hardware resources are in the DEAC Cluster?

 	* The DEAC Cluster is known as a heterogeneous cluster, meaning it is comprised of several different hardware configurations and node types.
-	* See :ref:`Cluster Hardware<sec.hardware>` for an indepth overview of hardware.
+	* See :ref:<sec.hardware> for an indepth overview of hardware.

 * How do I open graphical applications from the cluster?